zhenyasav/fx/README.md

   ],
 };
 ```

 This repo shows how plugins (resource definitions) can be created locally (see `package` resource), or loaded from other npm modules like the `teams` plugin.

-## Feature highlights
-- Plugins and resource definitions can be implemented in separate packages
-- Plugins and resource definitions can be implemented "locally" by the developer within the project they are working on
-- Any number of any kind of resource can be added to a project
-- Resources can implement any arbitrary lifecycle methods they want, only the `create` method is standard.
-- Method implementations can arbitrarily depend on other methods (i.e. must `build` before `deploy`)
-- Resources can accept arbitrary inputs from the user at execution time for any method
-- Resources can depend on each other by accepting other resources as inputs
-- A method invoked on the whole solution will be invoked on all supporting methods in correct dependency order
-- Resources can have forward and reverse dependencies (i.e. I must execute before or after this other resource)
-- All method actions can be previewed without changes to the project in the `--dry` run mode

 ## Task List:

 - [x] resources, methods, cli, and resource dependencies
 - [x] generate a new package from a customizeable template
 - [x] drop in a teams manifest template
 - [x] ngrok tunnels
 - [x] teams tabs
 - [ ] add a bot registration
-- [ ] switch to swc loader for faster config loading
+- [ ] multiple environment support
 - [ ] add SSO auth to my existing code:
   - [ ] SPA
   - [ ] serverless code
   - [ ] a Bot Framework bot
 - [ ] add hosting / deploy ops with azure and github
+- [ ] switch to swc loader for faster config loading
 - [ ] add more teams features
   - [ ] add an adaptive card notification
   - [ ] add a messaging extension
   - [ ] add a bot app to existing
 - [ ] generate teams sample code (invoke other generators)
   - [ ] production tab app
   - [ ] production bot app